A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 think.

-Our director also recently sent a letter to Rev. Peg Chemberlin, the Executive Director
+I also sent a letter to Rev. Peg Chemberlin, the Executive Director

 of Minnesota Council Of Churches (MCC),